35 Fun Things to Do in Baton Rouge, Louisiana

 Baton Rouge is also close to the famous city of New Orleans, making it a great overnight or weekend trip destination for those visiting NOLA.
 Continue reading to learn more about all the fantastic things to do in Baton Rouge!

-Heading to Baton Rouge and planning last-minute?
+Are you on your way to Baton Rouge last-minute?

-Top accommodations in Baton Rouge
+🏨 Top accommodations in Baton Rouge

 35 Fun Things to Do in Baton Rouge, LA